khushii036/Python_week_2_Assignments/README.md

 + Plot Spending Pie Chart
 + Exit
 # LOCATION:- EXPENSE_TRACKER/
-# SCREENSHOTS:-
-all the screenshots are available in the expense tracker screenshot folder.

 # TASK:2- FILE ORGANISER
 A Python utility that automatically organizes files into categorized folders based on their file extensions.
 ## Features: